 Apart from tagging notable conversations, you can also add labels to your posts to track the performance of specific campaigns or types of content.

 For example, you can label all the posts related to “x” product to show a summary of its performance throughout the year.

 Fails (and what you have learned from them)

 Any social media marketing report should include both successes and failures.
-It is important because social media marketing involves lots of experimentation.
-It is impossible to imagine a campaign that is full of marketing tests all of which would turn a success.
+After all, social media marketing involves lots of experimentation.
+It is impossible to imagine a campaign that is full of marketing tests all of which are successful.

 If you enable the feature, Agorapulse reports allow you to estimate ROI for your Facebook campaigns.